Show Homes in New Developments Can Inspire Your Dream Home Decor

 Space near or under the stairs

 The first thing you see when you open the door of this 3,305-sq.-ft.
-Contemporary home is an attractive foyer highlighted by a beautiful wooden staircase plus a curio cabinet and artwork that expertly fill the otherwise empty space to the left (Plan #161-1092).
+This contemporary home is an attractive foyer highlighted by a beautiful wooden staircase plus a curio cabinet and artwork that expertly fill the otherwise empty space to the left (Plan #161-1092).

 Blank Walls – Why not convert them into “exhibit” spaces for personal photos or artwork?

 A fairly wide space between the window and door is now a display space for framed art (Photo: Sidney Pearce on Unsplash).

 Awkward Corners – These are not as difficult as they look.
 With a few touches, you can have a movable bookshelf, a cozy sitting nook, or even a place for your Christmas tree.

 What to do with that tiny awkward space in the living room?
 How about a small office space (Photo: Kari Shea on Unsplash)?

 6. Welcoming Guests